How To Avoid Scheduling Disasters At Your Nigerian Event (Pro Tips For Smooth Planning)

 Avoid performer and guest speaker clashes with early planning and clear communication in Nigeria.

-1. Start Early Don’t Wait Till the Last Minute
+1. Start Early, Don’t Wait Till Last Minute

 3. Put Everything in Writing

-If you have multiple acts or speakers, give at least 10 to 15 minutes buffer between slots.
-Nigerian events hardly start on time, so you need breathing room in case one session runs longer than expected.
+If you have multiple acts or speakers, create a 10 to 15 minute buffer between them.
+Nigerian events hardly start on time, so this breathing space keeps your programme flexible without stressing your audience.

 Conclusion